Baylor Scott & White Medical Center – Temple: Organization

 Following the death of Dr. White, the partnership was changed to Dr. Scott Sr. his brother-in-law, Dr. Marcel W. Sherwood, and Dr. George V. Brindley Sr., in 1917.
 Dr. Scott's son, Dr. Arthur C. Scott Jr., took over the presidency when his father died of a heart attack on October 27, 1940.
 On December 23, 1949, for-profit Scott & White Clinic was separated from non-profit Scott & White Memorial Hospital.
 On August 15, 1950, the name was changed to Scott & White Memorial Hospital and Scott, Sherwood and Brindley Foundation.
 On November 6, 2016, Baylor Scott & White announced that Scott & White Memorial Hospital would be renamed Scott & White Medical Center as part of the organization's overall rebranding due to the merger of Baylor Health and Scott & White.

-Scott & White Clinic
+Baylor Scott & White Clinics

-Scott & White operates more than 60 primary, specialty and urgent care clinics at locations throughout Central Texas.
+Baylor Scott & White operates more than 60 primary, specialty and urgent care clinics at locations throughout Central Texas.

 Each clinic is served by primary care physicians and many have appointments available with specialists.
-With on-site diagnostic and other sophisticated capabilities, area residents are cared for more conveniently.
+On-site diagnostic and other capabilities are available to care for the residents of the area.